Learning

 Leica led the way when it launched the aptly named M Monochrom in 2012, later followed by the 60MP Leica M11 Monochrome rangefinder in 2022.
 The marginally more affordable 47MP Leica Q Monochrom debuted in 2020.

-Those cameras are clearly targeted to professional and high-end consumers, but Pentax now offers some serious competition with this year’s launch of the 25.7MP K-3 III Monochrome DSLR: this next-generation K-3 III retails for considerably less than the aforementioned Leica offerings and brings true monochrome digital photography within affordable reach for many.
+Those cameras are clearly targeted to professional and high-end consumers, but Pentax now offers some serious competition with last year’s launch of the 25.7MP K-3 III Monochrome DSLR: this next-generation K-3 III retails for considerably less than the aforementioned Leica offerings and brings true monochrome digital photography within affordable reach for many.

 Image Credits: